 Research indicated that electromagnetic currents slow bone resorption, but don’t reliably build bone.
 This may have to do with a feedback system in which the osteoblasts are stimulated by activity from the osteoclasts.
 If osteoclasts activity is suppressed, osteoblast activity is also suppressed.

-Even so, it’s recommended to use PEMF therapy for osteoporosis, as it can significantly reduce bone loss while enhancing bone-building.
-Once you’ve started using a PEMF device for osteoporosis, keep using it along with your exercise, diet, supplement and hormone balance until a bone density test shows that your bone density is increasing.
+Even so, it’s recommended to use PEMF therapy for osteoporosis, as it can significantly reduce bone loss while enhancing bone-building4.
+Once you’ve started using a PEMF for osteoporosis, keep using it along with your exercise, diet, supplement and hormone balance until a bone density test.
+Most PEMF users report bone density is increasing after a few months of regular use.

-It is important to use a very low frequency PEMF device.
-In the 1970s, researchers found that while exposure to the low frequency magnetic fields produced beneficial effects on living organisms, exposure to higher fields above 15 hz created stress.
+It is important to use a low frequency PEMF device.
+In the 1970s, researchers found that while exposure to the low frequency magnetic fields produced beneficial effects on living organisms, exposure to higher fields above 15 Hz created stress5.
 Prolonged exposure to higher fields have been shown to increase acidity, reduce oxygenation of cells, slow metabolism and increase pain.

 Walk your way to stronger bones